-- 1. Functional Classification: Classification of the system of public highways by the character of service they provide.
-The Interstate Highway System is functionally classified as Principal Arterial Freeways as this System provides for the highest level of mobility and access control. - 2.
+- Functional Classification: Classification of the system of public highways by the character of service they provide.
+The National Highway System, non-Interstate, is functionally classified as Principal Arterial as this System provides for a high level of mobility and access control. - 2.
 Controlling Design Criteria: Controlling design criteria are Design Speed (DS), Lane Width, Shoulder Width, Horizontal Curve Radius, Cross Slope, Superelevation Rate, Maximum Grades, Stopping Sight Distance, Structure Vertical Clearance, and Bridge Structure Capacity (loading).
-Design values for each of the Controlling Design Criteria are developed by the American Association of State Highway and Transportation Officials (AASHTO).

-A definition of Controlling Design Criteria often includes addressing Design Exceptions.
-Design Exceptions may be used, on Reconstruction projects, where it is not reasonable to achieve full compliance with AASHTO minimum design values for any of the controlling design criteria.
-The process for evaluating, justifying, and documenting Design Exceptions is presented in the WYDOT Road Design Manual.

-- 3. Highway Design, Highway and Roadside Safety, and Bridge Structure Design Criteria and Values: The criteria and values current with development of this Guide are listed as References.
+Design values for each of the Controlling Design Criteria are developed by the American Association of State Highway and Transportation Officials (AASHTO). - A definition of Controlling Design Criteria often includes addressing Design Exceptions.
+Design Exceptions are used, for Reconstruction projects, where it is not reasonable to achieve full compliance with AASHTO minimum design values for any of the controlling design criteria.
+The process for evaluating, justifying, and documenting Design Exceptions is presented in the WYDOT Road Design Manual. - 3.
+Highway Design, Highway and Roadside Safety, and Bridge Structure Design Criteria and Values: The criteria and values current with development of this Guide are listed as References.
 All References used in this Guide are to the most current adopted editions. - 4.
-Highway Capacity Analysis: This analysis, applicable to Reconstruction projects and to those Rehabilitation projects with bridge replacement, will be completed for a 20-year design life using procedures from the Transportation Research Board (TRB) Highway Capacity Manual.
-A Level-of-Service (LOS) C has been selected as the appropriate LOS to warrant capacity improvements for Interstate mainline sections; a Level-of-Service (LOS) D has been selected as the appropriate LOS to warrant capacity improvements for Interstate interchange ramps and intersecting roads. - 5.
+Highway Capacity Analysis: This analysis, applicable to Reconstruction projects and to those Rehabilitation projects with bridge replacement, will be completed for a 20-year design life using procedures from the Transportation Research Board (TRB) Highway Capacity Manual, or an adopted State analysis method.
+A Level-of-Service (LOS) D has been selected as the appropriate LOS to warrant capacity improvements for NHS Arterial rural and urban mainline sections. - 5.
 Project Scope and Funding: Project scopes will be determined at an early planning stage using established management systems for Pavements, Bridges, and Safety.
-Early project scoping will develop the project purpose, project type, project limits, and location-specific major elements.

-Projects meeting the criteria presented in this Guide are eligible for State and Federal funding categories (NHPP, STP, HSIP, TAP, State Construction, State Safety).
+Early project scoping will develop the project purpose, project type, project limits, and location-specific major elements. - Projects meeting the criteria presented in this Guide are eligible for State and Federal funding categories (NHPP, STP, HSIP, TAP, State Construction, State Safety).